 Of course, as with any medication changes, you’ll want to discuss the benefits and risks with your child’s clinician.

-Genomind’s pharmacogenetic test can provide therapeutic guidance related to SSRIs and SNRIs.
+Genomind’s pharmacogenetic testing can provide therapeutic guidance related to SSRIs and SNRIs.
 The test, which requires a prescription, can look at your child’s genetic makeup to help their clinician determine more appropriate dosage and medication choices.
 Learn more here.

 Pair Medication with Therapy